-When Dave and Sean first showed up several months ago there was some of hard fighting left do to penetrate this far south but that turned out to be the easy part.
+When Dave and Sean first showed up several months ago there was some of hard fighting to do to allow them to penetrate this far south but that turned out to be the easy part.
 Terrain and vegetation forced the Taliban into linear defenses.
-They tried minefields in front in an effort to bog down the advancing Marines.
+They tried minefields in front of their positions in to slow down the advancing Marines.
 But Marines have helicopters, so they would fix the villains with a frontal holding attack and then fly into their rear and chew them up.
-The Taliban were quick to figure out that move and countered with minefields and fighting positions to their rear too.
-The Marines started flying into their rear to fix them, a tactic which allowed the Marine infantry in front to flank the Taliban and pin them against the Helmand River.
-Fish in a barrel, except for the runners who manage to slip out, ditch their weapons and start walking meaning they no longer fit the PID profile and cannot be engaged.
+The Taliban were quick to adapt and countered with minefields and fighting positions to their rear too.
+The Marines started flying into their rear to fix them there allowing the Marines to flank the Taliban and pin them against the Helmand River.
+Fish in a barrel, except for the runners who manage to slip out, ditch their weapons and start walking away.
+Unarmed men do not fit the Positive Identification (PID) criteria and cannot be engaged.
+So the Marines let them skate.